dcmi/dctap/TAPprimer.md

 Either or both of the elements can be included in the profile, as needed.
 In the absence of these cardinality constraints, applications using this profile will need to assume default values of their own choosing.
 It is recommended to indicate these requirements in the profile to avoid misunderstandings about the nature of the metadata.

+Non-binary cardinality options such as "recommended" or "mandatory if applicable" may be included in the `notes` column.

 **Table format:**

 |propertyID|propertyLabel|mandatory|repeatable|